Posted 2 weeks ago

 Keys to setting realistic goals:

-- The more specific you are, the more motivated you will be especially as you get closer to achieving it.
+– Be specific: The more specific you are, the more motivated you will be especially as you get closer to achieving it.
 Vague goals can result in getting discouraged and even giving up because you may not feel like you are getting any closer due to not having a clear end in sight.

-- Some goals may be better measured by actions rather than just progress.
+– Measure actions as well as progress: Some goals may be better measured by actions rather than just progress.

-- Trying to accomplish too many things at once is a recipe for failure.
+– Start with just one goal: Trying to accomplish too many things at once is a recipe for failure.
 Changing too many things in life at once can be overwhelming and ends up being unrealistic.

-- If you do not make time for your goals, you will never accomplish them.
+– Schedule in time for your goals: If you do not make time for your goals, you will never accomplish them.
 The more time you allocate to your goal, the faster you will achieve it.

-- Do not set goals because they sound good or you think you should; set goals that you want to achieve and you are much more likely to be able to achieve them.
+– Set goals you actually want to achieve: Do not set goals because they sound good or you think you should; set goals that you want to achieve and you are much more likely to be able to achieve them.